 git commit -v, which will bring up

 $EDITOR (vi by default I think) so you can edit the commit message in a nice editor.
 These messages are for your collaborators, and your future self, so spend 30 seconds to make them useful.
-Ideally write a very small paragraph describing why the change was made if it’s not self-evident.
+Ideally write a very small paragraph describing why the change was made if it is not self-evident.
 Ideally start the commit message with a word for your bigger analysis, e.g. “pangenome” or “varcalls”.
-For example:

 We then should share the commit with our changes back to the upstream repo.
 We do